T-Tiffanyyau/Agario/README.md

 It is also an exploration of game development, tackling real-time networking, database operations, GUI rendering, game physics, mechanics, and server management.

-It was written by C# and leverages a networking library for managing client-server communication and SQL for database operations.
+It was written in C# and leverages a networking library for managing client-server communication and SQL for database operations.

 ## Classes in the project